This blog post was originally posted on July 28, 2016 and was updated on October 16, 2017.

 Traveling with little ones can be an adventure!
 Where to stay, what to do, how to keep young travelers entertained on long flights… There’s so much to plan!

 When visiting Madrid, what to eat won’t be a problem!
-Madrid has a ton of kid friendly Spanish food—you just need to know where to look.
-Read on to discover eight typical dishes from Madrid that kids will love and you’ll have no trouble ordering for the whole family!
+Madrid has a ton of kid-friendly Spanish food—you just need to know where to look.
+Read on to discover eight typical dishes from Madrid that kids will love.
+You’ll have no trouble ordering for the whole family!

 1. Churros and Chocolate